+The MovieLens 100K dataset contains ratings from 943 users across 1,682 movies.
+In our tasks, arms correspond to the movies titles.
+Each task corresponds to a particular user, with mean rewards given by this user's ratings.
+Since every user did not rate every movie, we used a standard algorithm to complete the data matrix: \texttt{soft-impute} from the \texttt{fancyimpute} Python package. \footnote{Replacing \texttt{soft-impute} with Truncated SVD for data imputation yields similar results, see \Cref{app:SVD-imputation}.} We then normalize this matrix so that all values lie $[0,1]$.\looseness-1

-The Q/A task (resp. arXiv task) is constructed as follows.
-We define the ``best arm" $a^*$ as a contrarian answer generated by another LLM (resp. the actual title of the research paper).
-The expected reward $\mu(a)$ of an arm $a$ is the cosine similarity between $a$ and $a^*$ in the embedding space. \footnote{While cosine similarity ranges on $[-1,1]$, it was usually strictly positive in our experiments.
+The arXiv task (resp.
+Q/A task) is constructed as follows.
+Each task corresponds to an abstract-title pair from arXiv (resp., a question-answer pair).
+The arms are all possible titles (resp., answers).
+The ``best arm" $a^*$ is the actual title (resp. a contrarian answer generated by another LLM).
+The expected reward $\mu(a)$ of an arm $a$ is the cosine similarity between $a$ and $a^*$ in the embedding generated by the Sentence-BERT embedding model~\cite{reimers2019sentence}. \footnote{While cosine similarity ranges on $[-1,1]$, it was usually strictly positive in our experiments.